aiforged/docs/docs/custom-service-code/basemodule/parameters-related-methods.md

 * To expand or curate training datasets without altering production items.

-Tip:
+!!! tip

-* Pair with CheckIfDocumentAlreadyInTrainingBox to avoid duplicate training samples.
+    Pair with CheckIfDocumentAlreadyInTrainingBox to avoid duplicate training samples.

 ***